hack-the-rat/free-code-camp/full-stack-developer-certification/html/basic-html/cat-photo-app/README.md

 ## Step 31

 Inside the `figure` element you just added, nest an `img` element with a `src` attribute set to `https://cdn.freecodecamp.org/curriculum/cat-photo-app/cats.jpg`.

+## Step 32

+To improve the accessibility of the image you added, add an `alt` attribute with the text:

+`Two tabby kittens sleeping together on a couch.`